 micro-F1 = accuracy = micro-precision = micro-recall

-A more detailed explanation of this observation could be found in this post.
+A more detailed explanation of this observation can be found in this post.

 The mathematics isn’t tough here.
 Just a few things to consider: